Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

 The Adaptation Model of Nursing is a prominent nursing theory aiming to explain or define the provision of nursing science.
 In her theory, Sister Callista Roy’s model sees the individual as a set of interrelated systems that maintain a balance between various stimuli.

 The Roy Adaptation Model was first presented in the literature in an article published in Nursing Outlook in 1970 entitled “Adaptation: A Conceptual Framework for Nursing.”
 In the same year, Roy’s Adaptation Model of Nursing was adapted in Mount St. Mary’s School in Los Angeles, California.

-Roy’s model was conceived when nursing theorist Dorothy Johnson challenged her students during a seminar to develop conceptual models of nursing.
+Roy’s model was conceived when nursing theorist Dorothy Johnson challenged her students to develop conceptual models of nursing during a seminar.
 Johnson’s nursing model was the impetus for the development of Roy’s Adaptation Model.

-Roy’s model incorporated concepts from Adaptation-level Theory of Perception from renown American physiological psychologist Harry Helson, Ludwig von Bertalanffy’s System Model, and Anatol Rapoport’s system definition.
+Roy’s model incorporated concepts from Adaptation-level Theory of Perception from renowned American physiological psychologist Harry Helson, Ludwig von Bertalanffy’s System Model, and Anatol Rapoport’s system definition.

 First, consider the concept of a system as applied to an individual.
 Roy conceptualizes the person in a holistic perspective.
 Individual aspects of parts act together to form a unified being.
 Additionally, as living systems, persons are in constant interaction with their environments.
 Between the system and the environment occurs an exchange of information, matter, and energy.
 Characteristics of a system include inputs, outputs, controls, and feedback.

 - Systems of matter and energy progress to higher levels of complex self-organization.

 - Consciousness and meaning are constructive of person and environment integration.